awhitewhale/TJUMnet/README.md

-# Two-stage Joint Underwater Image Enhancement and Marine Snow Removal via Teacher-Guided Feature Optimization 🌊✨
+# Underwater vision clearing with latent space alignment for marine scene enhancement 🌊✨

 [**UPDATE!**] 🚀 TJUMnet has now achieved a PSNR of 33.819 and an SSIM of 0.970, significantly outperforming the results reported in the paper.
 You can easily use TJUMnet at [Google Colab](https://colab.research.google.com/drive/12DC78HlCb9zLKKBkENHV9AF8t7-juvbS?usp=sharing).
 Demonstrate TJUMnet's amazing performance with just one click!